-There are over 70 elective subjects offered in the three schools at the University of New South Wales.
-In addition, students may enrol in electives which are offered by other schools and academic units within the University of New South Wales, as well as subjects offered in the Department of Public Health and Community Medicine at the University of Sydney.
-Students may elect to undertake independent studies in any of the three Schools, to learn about a particular area or subject matter of special interest which is not offered in the formal program (CMED9100/1/2/4, HEAL9921/31/41, MEED9001/2/3/4).
+There are over 70 electives offered in the three schools at the University of New South Wales.
+In addition, students may enrol in electives which are offered by other schools and academic units within the University of New South Wales, as well as courses offered in the Department of Public Health and Community Medicine at the University of Sydney.
+Students may elect to undertake independent studies in any of the three Schools, to learn about a particular area or course matter of special interest which is not offered in the formal program (CMED9100/1/2/4, HEAL9921/31/41, MEED9001/2/3/4).

-The following elective subjects are offered:
+The following electives are offered in 2000: